uqcyber/veriopt-releases/README.md

 * [VirtualBox Image](https://figshare.com/ndownloader/files/39023720)

-* The password for this VirtualBox image is: veriopt2023
+* The username/password for this VirtualBox image is: vboxuser / veriopt2023

 Step 1: package up the translated tests into Isabelle theories.